Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/lagandpacketloss.md

 Since the traffic is unlikely to travel at the same speed in each direction, the RTT is rarely exactly the time it takes for a packet to go from one host to another.
 Regardless, it is a very common practice to approximate one-way travel time by dividing RTT by 2.

 Another complication arises from the fact that for any two hosts, the RTT time between them is not a constant.
 It varies over time, normally hovering around a certain average value.
-But, since the components of network latency can vary over time themselves, the RTT could deviate from the expected value.
+The components of network latency can also vary over time, causing the RTT to deviate from the expected value.
 This deviation is called Jitter.

 ## Jitter